sandseb123/Leo_Health/README.md

 ## Who this is for

-**Leo Core is a developer tool.** If you're comfortable with Terminal, git clone and `bash install.sh` gets you running in 2 minutes.
+**Leo Core** is an open-source developer tool.
+If you're comfortable with Terminal, `git clone` and `bash install.sh` gets you running in 2 minutes.
+Free forever, MIT licensed.

-**Not a developer?** Leo Pro (coming soon) is a one-click macOS app with a full dashboard — no Terminal required.
+**Leo Max** is the upcoming AI health coach layer — a local LLM that runs against your unified health database, cross-references medical literature, and lets you upload bloodwork PDFs to track lab panels over time.
+Nothing leaves your Mac.
+[Join the waitlist →](https://sandseb123.github.io/Leo-Health-Core)

 ---